 - Measures like extended deadlines and simplified forms aim to ease the administrative load on businesses, especially SMEs.

-- Simplified GST procedures and reduced tax rates aim to enhance the ease of doing business in India, potentially increasing investment and economic growth.
+- Simplified GST procedures and reduced tax rates also aim to enhance the ease of doing business in India, potentially increasing investment and economic growth.

 2. Implications for Specific Sectors